grantmcconnaughey/missing-docstrings/README.md

 11.321% documented
 ```

+## Skipped files/directories

+Files with the following names will be skipped:

+* test.py
+* tests.py

+If a file has one of the following directories in its path then it will also be skipped:

+* migrations
+* tests
+* .Trash

 ## Known Issues

 * Only works if function definitions are on one line.
-For instance, this docstring will be detected:
+For instance, this function/docstring will be detected:

 ```python
 def my_function(arg1, arg2, arg3):